 - Transplant to 2" spacing.

-- Plant deep: transplant 4–6" deep into soil, so only the green part of the stalk is showing.
+- Plant deep: dig a trench and transplant 4–6" deep into soil, so only the green part of the stalk is showing.

 - Water generously once plants are established (3 times per week).